aamplugin/docs/src/plugin/protected-media-files/access-denied-redirect.md

 The default workflow, when a user tries to open the restricted file, is to respond with [HTTP 401 (Unauthorized)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401).
 Depending on the browser, it shows an empty screen or "This page isn't working...".
 It may not be the best user experience if you want to explain to the user the reason they can't access the file.

-You can customize the user experience in a few different ways, and it depends on the service you use to restrict access to files ([Posts & Terms](/plugin/advanced-access-manager/service/post-term) or [URI Access](/plugin/advanced-access-manager/service/uri)).
+You can customize the user experience in a few different ways, and it depends on the service you use to restrict access to files ([Posts & Terms](/plugin/advanced-access-manager/service/post-term) or [URL Access](/plugin/advanced-access-manager/service/url-access)).

 ## Posts & Terms redirect